Understanding the Read Aloud Task in PTE Academic, UKVI & Core

 Example topics: Scientific discoveries, Events, Announcements

-These passages express a point of view or argue for/against something.
-They may include persuasive language, contrastive phrases, and varied sentence lengths.
+These passages communicate a point of view or argue for/against something.
+They may include effective language, contrastive phrases, and varied sentence lengths.
 Use intonation to reflect contrast or emphasis.

 Example topics: Environmental policies, Lifestyle choices